xinxinzhang-tudelft/Improving-Motion-Precision-via-Reset-Integral-Sliding-Mode-Control/README.md

 The experimental video clearly demonstrates that:

 - The Reset-ISMC architecture eliminates steady-state limit cycles.
-- It significantly improves disturbance rejection capability.
+- It improves disturbance rejection capability.
 - It enhances steady-state precision.
 - It maintains desirable transient response.